 Scholarships from Outside Sources

+Gift aid (grants and scholarships, or "free money") from outside (an external provider) sources can be a great way to help pay for your education.
 There are plenty of opportunities to earn free money for college—you just have to be patient and persistent!

 How to Find Outside Scholarships

-Be on the lookout for scholarships from foundations, businesses, clubs and organizations, religious affiliations, and more.
+Be on the lookout for scholarships from foundations, businesses, clubs and organizations, associations, religious affiliations, and more.
 It’s helpful to be specific in your searches, so you can find scholarships that match your exact qualifications—like “Pennsylvania women in STEM scholarships” or “study abroad in Australia scholarships.”
 Remember that deadlines and application procedures vary widely so you should never stop researching external scholarship sources.

 Here are a few search engines that we recommend: